Advertisement

 • Naturally vegan, gluten-free, and kid-friendly

-• Super easy to make—blend, pour, freeze, done!
+• Super easy to make — blend, pour, freeze, done!

 • You can make them all year round with fresh or frozen mango

-• They taste like a bite of sunshine ☀️
+• They taste like a bite of sunshine

 Ingredient notes

 • Mango: Use very ripe mangoes; frozen also works.
-The riper, the sweeter—and the better your paletas will taste.
+The riper, the sweeter — and the better your paletas will taste.
 Ataulfo, Kent, or Tommy Atkins mangoes work well.

 • Strawberries: About 5 medium strawberries.
 Slice them thin so they look pretty and freeze well inside the paletas.

-Mangoes are in season through May to September, but you can find imported or frozen mangoes all-year long.
+When is mango season?
+Mangoes are in season from May to September, but you can find imported or frozen mangoes all year long.
+Here are more mango recipes to try.

-How to make
+How to make mango strawberry paletas

 • Add lime juice to brighten the flavor.

-• Sprinkle with Tajín or your favorite chili powder for a spicy twist.
+• Sprinkle with Tajin or your favorite chili powder for a spicy twist.

 • Serve them with a drizzle of chamoy for the full Mexican experience.